-This proxy statement is furnished in connection with the solicitation by the Board of Directors of The Children's Place Retail Stores, Inc. (the "Company", "our", "we", or "us"), of proxies for use in voting at the 2009 annual meeting of stockholders (the "annual meeting" or the "meeting"), to be held at [•] located at [•] on [•], 2009, at [•], New York time, and any adjournment or postponement thereof.
+This proxy statement is furnished in connection with the solicitation by the Board of Directors of The Children's Place Retail Stores, Inc. (the "Company", "our", "we", or "us"), of proxies for use in voting at the 2009 annual meeting of stockholders (the "annual meeting" or the "meeting"), to be held at the offices of Weil, Gotshal & Manges LLP, located at 767 Fifth Avenue, New York, New York, on Friday July 31, 2009, at 9:00 a.m., New York time, and any adjournment or postponement thereof.
 On or about [•], 2009, this proxy statement, the enclosed WHITE proxy card and Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2009 are being sent to stockholders entitled to vote at the annual meeting.